Ronaldo available to play for Man Utd against Arsenal following death of baby son

 The German told reporters: "Ronaldo is available again, he's been training with us now."

 Regarding the fitness of Scott McTominay, Raphael Varane and Paul Pogba, Rangnick added: "Scott McTominay will be back and is fit to play, he will be available tomorrow.
-Same is true of Raphael Varane.
+The same is true of Raphael Varane.

 "All the others are still injured plus Paul Pogba obviously, as it seems after the scan he had the day before yesterday it is very unlikely that he will play until the end of the season.